-- In this article, Liz Greene notes, "Self-confidence originates from a perception of competence." - o How do you define or view "competence" in young children?
-What does it look like? - O How do you support self-confidence through helping children feel competent? - How might your views of what "competence" means be similar or different from the beliefs of the families in your classroom? - For example, you may put an emphasis on the ability to independently complete tasks, such as putting toys away, so you acknowledge and affirm these actions in the classroom to help a child feel more confident.
-However, some families may teach that it is okay to be dependent on adults and may value the time they are able to spend assisting their child. - How can you collaborate with families to meet the needs of the child when there are differences between your perspectives? - Focusing on the development of a child's self-confidence is an ongoing process.
-This article outlines four ways to build confidence in children: - Make time for play - Provide them with small jobs - Give them your attention - Provide encouragement often - Create a plan to integrate these and other ideas into recurring conversations with families. - O When and how will you bring up the topic of self-confidence with families? - How would you use your knowledge about family beliefs and values to guide these conversations?
+• In this article, Liz Greene notes, "Self-confidence originates from a perception of competence."

+- o How do you define or view "competence" in children?
+What does it look like? - O How do you support self-confidence through helping children feel competent? - O How might your views of what "competence" means be similar or different from the beliefs of the families in your classroom?
+For example, you may put an emphasis on the ability to independently complete tasks, such as zipping up a coat, so you acknowledge and affirm these actions in the classroom to help a child feel more confident.
+However, some families may teach that it is okay to be dependent on adults and may value the time they are able to spend assisting their child.

+• Focusing on the development of a child's self-confidence is an ongoing process.
+This article outlines four ways to build confidence in children:

+- Make time for play

+- Provide them with small jobs

+- Give them your attention

+- Provide encouragement often

+• Create a plan on how you can integrate these and other ideas into recurring conversations with families.

+- O When and how would you bring up this subject to families? - o How would you use your knowledge about family beliefs and values to guide these conversations?
 How could you incorporate their ideas and input? - Take a moment to think specifically about dual language learners or children with disabilities in your classroom.
 How might these conversations and supports look different?